corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/troubleshooting/support-bundles.md

 ---
 <!--https://r3-cev.atlassian.net/browse/CORE-7232-->

-In the event of an issue, you need to know what information R3 requires from you to be able to perform problem determination.
-This collection of information is referred to as a support bundle.
-The following document lists the steps to troubleshoot a Corda deployment in Kubernetes and collect the support material.
+This page describes how to gather the information required by R3 to assist you with troubleshooting in the event of an issue with a Kubernetes deployment.

 ## Set Kubernetes Context